adityasuman2025/MNgoImageAnnotate/README.md

 7.  `imgWidth` width of the image, default value is 900
 8.  `loc` loc represents co-ordinates of visible portion of the image, i.e. [x1, y1, x2, y2]

-9.  `loader` ReactElement or string to display while image is loading/downloading, default value is "loading"
+9.  `loadingRenderer` ReactElement or string to display while image is loading/downloading, default value is "loading"
-10.  `error` ReactElement or string to display when image could not be loaded, default value is "something went wrong"
+10.  `errorRenderer` ReactElement or string to display when image could not be loaded, default value is "something went wrong"

 11.  `textInputField` a function to render Text Tool Input Field, e.g.